Resilient Infrastructure

 Establish resilient neighborhood/regional and satellite service centers with access to transportation systems in West County, Cloverdale, and Sonoma Valley, as expressed in the Real Estate Master Plan, by 2023 in order to improve equitable public access to services.

-In July 2023, the County executed a lease for 19080 Lomita Avenue in Sonoma to be used as a neighborhood satellite services center for Sonoma Valley.
+• Sonoma Valley: In July 2023, the County leased 19080 Lomita Avenue to establish a neighborhood satellite services center for Sonoma Valley residents.

 Locating services where residents live and work makes the services more available to people who may not have the means to travel to Santa Rosa for services.
 Additionally, the reduction in travel time for residents equates to a reduction in carbon emissions from travel.